Rocky14683/Rocky14683.github.io/_pages/about.md

 <img src="../images/AboutMePic1.jpeg" width="725" height="538"/>

 ## Who Am I?
 I'm passionate about Control Engineering and STEM Education.
-Whether it's robotics contributing to numerous open-source control libraries, mentoring robotics competition teams from around the world, or volunteering for various robotics competitions, I thrive on making a difference in the world of technology and education.
+Whether it's contributing to numerous open-source control libraries, mentoring robotics competition teams from around the world, or volunteering for various robotics competitions, I thrive on making a difference in the world of technology and education.

 ## My Journey
 ### Robotics: